How to get your license: Geologists

 An applicant must be of good moral and ethical character, as attested to by 2 references.

 - If you’re applying for specialty licensing, you must pass the specialty examination.
+To apply for the Engineering Geologist examination or Hydrogeologist examination, submit a completed Geologist and/or Specialty License Application form with the required fee.

 Requirements for reciprocity applicants